SoAbhious/linkedin-post-generator/README.md

 🚀 **AI-Powered LinkedIn Content Generator using Llama3.2 on Groq Cloud**

 ## 📌 Overview
-The LinkedIn Post Generator is an AI-powered tool designed to generate professional LinkedIn posts based on user-defined topics, tone, language, and length.
+The LinkedIn Post Generator is an AI-powered tool designed to generate professional LinkedIn posts based on user-defined topics, purpose/intent, and length.
 It leverages **Llama3.2**, an open-source large language model deployed on **Groq Cloud**, ensuring lightning-fast inference and high-quality content generation.

 ---